-For others, a false sense of security can lead to the continued existence of application vulnerabilities.
-Putting your faith in a weak, fully automated application scan that fails to discover all of the issues can potentially be worse than doing no testing at all.
+A false sense of security can lead to the continued existence of application vulnerabilities, so putting your faith in a weak, fully automated application scan that fails to discover all of the issues can potentially be worse than doing no testing at all.
 Applications are complex, varied and business critical, so automated scanning is rarely adequate or appropriate.